Matangini Hazra: Legacy

 A statue now stands at the spot where she was killed in Tamluk.

-In 2002, as part of a series of postage stamps commemorating sixty years of the Quit India Movement and the formation of the Tamluk National Government, the Department of Posts of India issued a five rupee postage stamp with Matangini Hazra's portrait.
-In 2015, the Shahid Matangini Hazra Government College for Women was established in Tamluk, Purba Medinipur, after this very well-known revolutionary figure.
+In 2002, as part of a series of postage stamps commemorating sixty years of the Quit India Movement and the formation of the Tamluk National Government, the Department of Post of India issued a five rupee postage stamp with Matangini Hazra's portrait.
+In 2015, the Shahid Matangini Hazra Government College for Women was established in Tamluk, Purba Medinipur.